TheRealAnonymous008/quartz/content/details/creativity/design/UX Design Principles.md

 * Motivate users through visible indicators of progress or even artificial progress.
 * Signify additional content to motivate content discovery.

+# Miscellaneous Techniques
+* Because we are more attuned to contrast, one way to assess the readability of a UI is to turn it into grayscale.
 # Links
 * [Laws Of UX](https://lawsofux.com) - primary source
 * [[Framing Effect]] - some laws play on a particular way of framing.